BEE QUESTIONS and BEE ANSWERS

 Warm 1 gallon of water, remove from heat and mix in 8 lbs. of granulated sugar until blended completely.
 Let cool and pour into feeder.

 BeeWeaver package bees are 3 pounds of bees with a young, mated queen.
 The beekeeper can put them in any type of hive (Top Bar Hive, Langstroth Hive, Observation Hive...).
 Package bees must be fed sugar syrup as soon as they are hived until the bees stop feeding on the syrup because they are building from scratch.
-BeeWeaver package bees can be picked up from any of our pick-up locations in Texas or shipped directly to the customer via UPS.
+BeeWeaver package bees can be picked up from any of our pick-up locations.
 BeeWeaver package bees are less expensive then the BeeWeaver nucs, but they are not as established as a nuc and do not have brood, so package bees require more time before baby bees begin to emerge to replenish older foragers.

 Marking a queen means that we put a small, colored dot on her back so she is easier to spot in the hive.
 Because a different color is used each year, it is also an easy way to know how old your queen is.
 Many beginners find this to be helpful.
 Clipping means that we clip one of her wings to prevent her from flying away.
 Some things to keep in mind - workers will sometimes clean off the dot from the queen and a clipped queen can still crawl out of the hive, although this is not common.